 The sustainability of ecosystems and human well-being depends on biodiversity.
 It comprises a great range of living forms that are essential to both the health of our world and ourselves.
 It’s not just about the animals and plants we see on a daily basis but tiny organisms are essential too.

-We require immediate conservation action because more than a million species are in danger of going extinct.
+We require immediate conservation efforts because more than a million species are in danger of going extinct.
 Medicine, food security, climate regulation, and ecosystem stability are all impacted by biodiversity.

 Biodiversity is important for both ecosystems and humans.
 Maintaining it is essential for our resources and a climate that will be habitable for coming generations.